Delaware First-Time Home Buying Assistance Programs for 2023

 To obtain DSHA homebuyer benefits, you will need to apply for a mortgage directly through a lender that participates in the program.
 This applies regardless of whether you’re trying to obtain a conventional, VA, USDA, or FHA home loan.

-Participating DSHA lenders and their contact details for Kent, New Castle, and Sussex counties can be found on the DSHA website.
+Participating DSHA lenders can be found on the DSHA website, as noted above.

 Keep in mind that even though you may qualify under the housing authority’s minimum requirements, a lender may issue its own set of underwriting requirements.